ubipo/pfiers.net/src/content/projects/iot.md

 ## Dimming lamps and controlling LED strips

-Besides all of the above, I've also used IOT to dim lamps, control LED strips and hook into light switches.
+Besides all of the above, I've also used IoT to dim lamps, control LED strips and hook into light switches.
 All those mini projects are some combination of taking a cheap ESP module, connecting it to a relay or breakout board and hooking it up to HomeAssistant.
 Below for example is a video of me controlling a